vin07sobral/vin07sobral/README.md

-- 🔭 I’m currently working GA4 Implementation
+- 🔭 I’m currently working as a Product Manager
 - 🌱 I’m currently learning python for DS
-- 👯 I’m looking to collaborate on DS Projects
+- 👯 I’m looking to collaborate on Product
-- 💬 Ask me about Digital Analytics...
+- 💬 Ask me about Product Management...
 - 📫 How to reach me: by email: mvinicius.sobral@gmail.com